praveenaaaron/DS_DataSpark-Illuminating-Insights-for-Global-Electronics/README.md

 ## Load Data
 Insert the preprocessed data into an SQL database by creating relevant tables for each data source and using SQL INSERT statements to load the data.
 ## Power BI Visualization
-Connect SQL to Power BI/Tableau, import the data, and create interactive dashboards.
+Connect SQL to Power BI import the data, and create interactive dashboards.
 ## Develop  SQL Queries
 Formulate and execute SQL queries to extract key insights from the data.
 These queries should address important business questions and support the analysis steps below.